keboola/connection-docs/tutorial/automate/index.md

 Any change in your [GoogleDrive sheet](/tutorial/load/googledrive/) will automatically propagate up to your Tableau or GoodData project.
 Or both, if you set it that way.

-Having mastered the automation process, proceed to the [management part](/tutorial/management/) of KBC.
+Having mastered the automation process, you may proceed to an example of doing [ad-hoc data analysis part](/tutorial/ad-hoc/) in KBC.